Synthesizing Performance Constraints for Evaluating and Improving Code Efficiency: Overview

-To address these challenges, recent works have focused on performance test generation to benchmark efficient code generation~\cite{huang-neurips24-effibench,peng2025coffecodeefficiencybenchmark,du2024mercury,liu-colm24}.
-However, these approaches either suffer from low quality and thus rely on manual correction, or their task formulation often prevents the LLMs from reliably reasoning about the program behavior, i.e., by directly prompting them to generate the stressing inputs based on the full code snippets.
-With such a nontrivial task, LLMs have to identify the inefficient implementation, understand the runtime behavior to exercise it, and reason all the way to program input.
-Therefore, they often end up taking the reasoning shortcut and reduce to only generating \lengthstressing inputs that fail to reveal the inefficient implementation.
+To address these challenges, recent works have focused on performance test generation to benchmark efficient code generation~\cite{lemieux-icse23, kang-icse23, deng2024large, huang-neurips24-effibench,peng2025coffecodeefficiencybenchmark,du2024mercury,liu-colm24}.
+However, these approaches either generate infeasible inputs that do not stress and thus rely on manual correction, or their task formulation often prevents the LLM from reliably reasoning about the program behavior, \ie by directly prompting the LLM to generate the stressing inputs for the entire long-spanning program.
+With such a nontrivial task, LLMs have to identify the inefficient implementation, understand the run-time behavior to exercise it, and reason all the way to program inputs.
+Therefore, they often end up taking ``shortcuts'' and reduce to only generating \lengthstressing inputs that fail to reveal more intricate inefficient implementation.

+In addition to performance benchmarking using competitive-programming level code, GSO~\cite{shetty2025gsochallengingsoftwareoptimization} extends the evaluation to repository-level and real-world workloads by prompting an LLM with the performance-optimizing commit.
+It shares the high-level idea of direct prompting but requires more challenging inter-procedural analysis across a much longer context~\cite{jimenez2023swe, ding2023crosscodeeval}. \tool complements the direct prompting approaches for performance testing by decomposing the test generation into local code behavior reasoning and efficient input search.

-Performance testing has been studied extensively before \llm-based approaches~\cite{pestios_ccs2017,lemieux_issta2018,zhang_ase2011,burnim_icse09,chen_icse16}.
-Traditional techniques rely primarily on static or dynamic analysis (e.g., fuzzing).
-However, they are known to suffer from scalability issues such as path explosion, fine-grained performance profiling overhead, and the lack of oracles to precisely capture inefficient behaviors or symptoms.
+Performance testing has been studied extensively before \llm-based approaches based on symbolic execution and fuzzing~\cite{pestios_ccs2017,lemieux_issta2018,zhang_ase2011,burnim_icse09,chen_icse16}.
+While the former can suffer from poor scalability, the latter can also incur expensive instrumentation for collecting and parsing profiling information, \eg customized coverage metrics and scheduling algorithms to guide fuzzing and input search, and can lack test oracles to precisely capture inefficient behaviors or symptoms.

-\tool restricts LLMs to focus specifically on local \pcc to avoid overly relying on the LLMs to reason globally to the input, but leverage the guided-search from fuzzing to reach the constraints gradually.
-Therefore, it captures the inefficient behaviors without expensive profiling and enables the test generation beyond \lengthstressing.
+\tool restricts LLMs to focus exclusively on local \pcc to avoid relying on the LLMs to reason globally about the input, while leveraging efficient input search from fuzzing.
+Therefore, it captures the inefficient behaviors without expensive profiling and explicitly encourages test generation towards reaching inefficient implementation beyond being \lengthstressing.